-Travelling with a 7 year old provides a wonderful opportunity to stagger your journey and an excuse to overnight where you may have previously sped on to your final destination.
+Travelling with a 7-year-old provides a wonderful opportunity to stagger your journey and an excuse to overnight where you may have previously sped on to your final destination.
 Waking up to deep hues of seaside blue in Trani that you normally associate with late spring is restorative and you can see why Abruzzesi sheep and men found Puglia such an attractive winter destination beyond the most functional of reasons.
-Trani is in winter-mode, quiet apart from the meditative chimes and tinkles from the boat moorings and bells.
-It’s a place to delight in seafood tasting menu and and sample its Moscato di Trani dessert wine, a sweet and happy way to hold winter at bay.
+Trani is in winter mode, quiet apart from the meditative chimes and tinkles from the boat moorings and bells.
+It’s a place to delight in a seafood tasting menu and sample its Moscato di Trani dessert wine, a sweet and happy way to hold winter at bay.

 Our introduction to Matera began in the very impressive UNESCO protected Parco della Murgia Materana.
 This archaeological park is famous for its prehistoric sites, rupestrian churches, varied wildlife (923 species of flora can be found in 800 hectares), and it is a fascinating testament to the historic relationship between humans and nature.